Display Audio and Video - React

 Step 2:

-Now that we have our <audio>
+Now that you have the <audio>

-element in place, we will add a useEffect so that, when the micStream
+element in place, you need to add a useEffect

 element.